-Maintenance instructions covering brushes, commutator and lubrication are in GEK-2304 which is a part of the master system instruction book.
+Maintenance instructions covering brushes, commutator and lubrication are in GEK-2304 which is found elsewhere in the instruction book.

 PRINTED CIRCUIT CARDS

 Printed circuit cards normally do not require maintenance except to keep them clean and tightly secured to their respective terminal boards or tightly plugged in the optional modification rack receptacles.
 Clean as follows: